-	Can be anything, ideas or values or product, anything!
+It can be anything, ideas or values or product, anything!
 Now create the same thing for your company.
-Connect the ideas or values common and voila!
-The bridge gets created.
+Connect the opinions or values every day and voila!
+The bridge gets built.

 The only thing that remains is outsourcing your passion for the company.
-And if you are already passionate about the ideas of your company then you are going to save a lot of time and effort in channeling your passion.
+And suppose you are already passionate about your company's ideas.
+In that case, you will save a lot of time and effort in channeling your passion.

 Only one thing remains.
 Identification.

-What if there is no overlap of these interest between you and the organization?
+What if there is no overlap of these interests between you and the organization?
 Maybe you’ll be the best judge of that.
-If you think those interests will develop over time then it's time to buckle up and take things by the scruff of its neck.
+If you think those interests will develop over time, then it's time to buckle up and take things by the scruff of its neck.

-Remember the day when you perfectly ticked off all the checklist in your to-do list in your work?
+Remember the day when you perfectly ticked off all the checklists in your to-do list in your work?

-Managers are responsible for extracting praiseworthy results from his team.
+Managers are responsible for extracting praiseworthy results from their team.
 Also, your role inclines slightly towards human resource management as you will be managing people under you.

 Simplification Of The Organizational Structure

-This goes without saying that a clean reporting structure can go a long way.
-The reporting of daily or weekly activities should be properly categorized.
-Usually, activities get reported in a team meeting and unnecessary meetings are definitely not the way to go.
+A clear reporting structure can go a long way.
+The reporting of daily or weekly activities should be appropriately categorized.
+Usually, activities get reported in a team meeting, and unnecessary meetings befall.

-According to Harvard Business Review executives now spend a total of about 23 hours a week on meetings, up from less than 10 hours in the 1960s.
+According to Harvard Business Review executives spend a total of 23 hours a week on meetings, up from less than 10 hours in the 1960s.

-Out of that, 63% of those meeting don’t have an agenda.
-Meetings go across the boundary and forces interaction(most of the time these are unnecessary) among employees.
+Out of that, 63% of those meetings don’t have a plan.
+Meetings go across the boundary and force interaction(most of the time, these are unnecessary) among employees.

 A clean and structured workflow that minimizes confusion is the key here.